 Other available R&D funding options include Inland Revenue's R&D loss tax credit and the Callaghan Innovation Getting Started, Project and Student Grants.
 The RDTI takes the place of the Callaghan Innovation Growth Grant as the Government's major form of R&D funding support for businesses.
 The Growth Grant was retired in the 2020/21 tax year.
 Different eligibility criteria apply for the RDTI.

 It's important to note that the RDTI can be claimed alongside the R&D loss tax credit.
 It can also be claimed alongside the other R&D funding options listed below, but not for the same expenditure or for required co-funding.

-Explore the downloadable infographic and other information on this page for an overview of some of the R&D funding options available to help you achieve your innovation goals.
+Explore the other information on this page for an overview of some of the R&D funding options available to help you achieve your innovation goals.